 Seth returns from the EULAR in London

-Written by Seth on June 7, 2011
+Written on June 7, 2011 by Seth

 Last week I attended the EULAR (European League Against Rheumatism) conference in London.
 It was ridiculous (in a good way).
 More than 6,000 doctors from all around the world converged for a week to talk about what they know – and what they don’t – about arthritis.
 Gout, Lupus, and RA were the hot topics.
 I got to meet doctors from Egypt, South Africa, Brazil, Japan, Israel and other countries, who shared their vision of quality care, and their challenges with delivering it.

 To borrow a famous quotation, “the U.S. has the worst healthcare system…except for all of the others”.
 While I’m sometimes down about the access-to-care issues that we have (and how much it stinks to get coverage in our country), last week I was reminded that we still have the brightest doctors, our care is envied the world over, and I’m lucky to be under the care of a U.S. doctor…as an American.